-- 1. To create a venue to provide information on candidates to the Board. - 2.
-To assess the eligibility of individual candidates to fulfil their roles. - 3.
-To ensure that the group nominated to serve as Directors on the Board has sufficient breadth of experience as regards knowledge, experience and background based on the policies, needs and operation of the company. - 4.
-To ensure that the nominated group consists of a sufficient number of persons of both genders.
+2. To assess the eligibility of individual candidates to fulfil their roles.

+3. To ensure that the group nominated to serve as Directors on the Board has sufficient breadth of experience as regards knowledge, experience and background based on the policies, needs and operation of the company.

+4. To ensure that the nominated group consists of a sufficient number of persons of both genders.

-In its work, the Committee is to promote the interests of all shareholders and give shareholders the opportunity to state their views during the nomination process.
+In its work, the Committee shall promote the interests of all shareholders and give shareholders the opportunity to state their views during the nomination process. ensure that the proposed candidates collectively possess sufficient knowledge and experience to exercise their duties.